Can NASCAR solve calendar criticism in 2020?

 Other changes

-Other pushes from drivers this year have included less races per year and midweek events in the ilk of the NFL and Major League Baseball, and even a shared weekend with IndyCar has been mooted by those within the series.
+Other pushes from drivers this year have included less races per year and midweek events in the ilk of the NFL and MLB, and even a shared weekend with IndyCar has been mooted by those within the series.

 One thing is for certain, NASCAR will need to react.
 In a year that was critical for NASCAR after the exit of several star names, Sports Media Watch reported that 27 2018 races hit new lows or decade-plus lows in viewership.